En Vivo: Desde la Plaza El Progreso en Guadalajara

-En Vivo: Desde la Plaza El Progrado en Guadalajara (Eng.: Live: From Plaza El Progreso en Guadalajara) is the title of the second live album released by Mexican singer-songwriter Joan Sebastian.
+En Vivo: Desde la Plaza El Progreso en Guadalajara (Eng.: Live: From Plaza El Progreso en Guadalajara) is the title of the second live album released by Mexican singer-songwriter Joan Sebastian.
 This album became his first number-one hit on the Billboard Top Latin Albums chart.
 En Vivo was nominated for a 2002 Lo Nuestro Award for Regional/Mexican Album of the Year.

 Track listing

 All songs written by Joan Sebastian, except where noted.